What pregnancy and maternity rights does a partner have?

 Partners do not benefit from statutory maternity and childcare entitlements, although they are protected from being discriminated against by reason of their pregnancy and maternity, gender and marital status under the Equality Act 2012.

-Broadly speaking, the Equality Act provides that women should not be subject to “less favourable treatment”, or subject to unreasonable requirements that they can not meet because of their pregnancy/maternity or childcare commitments.
-The basic (but not unchallengeable) assumption is that women have greater childcare responsibilities than their male colleagues.
+Broadly speaking, the Equality Act provides that women should not be subject to “less favourable treatment”, or subject to unreasonable requirements that they cannot meet because of their pregnancy/maternity or childcare commitments.

-Particular issues we have addressed where liability under the Equality Act had to be considered include:
+Particular issues where liability under the Equality Act could accrue include: